buildwithsnehil/REST-Sample/README.md

 - Run __composer install__
 - Run __php artisan key:generate__
 - Run __php artisan migrate --seed__ (it has some seeded data for your testing)
-- That's it: launch the main URL.
-- You can login to adminpanel with default credentials __admin@admin.com__ - __password__

-## License

-Basically, feel free to use and re-use any way you want.

 ---